 In a B2B commercial setting, waste collections can occasionally be missed, but what do you do if this happens?

 For the smooth running of any business, reliable waste collections are essential.
 Without regular waste collections, it makes it extremely difficult to create clean, compliant and safe spaces for employees and customers.
-While commercial waste services are typically very reliable, missed bin collections can occasionally happen across the waste management industry.
+Collections are generally reliable, but occasionally disruptions can happen in the waste management sector.

 Are missed bin collections common?